• Hey.

 I walk away.
 Joey smokes on, not being noticed.

-I die, as I try to deconstruct this exchange that probably lasted all of 30 seconds?
+I die, as I try to deconstruct this exchange that probably lasted all of 30 seconds(?)

 During the show, in between moments of musical ecstasy, I think about what I could of (or should of) said.
-As I write this, I think I should have walked up right behind him while he was making out with the brick wall and whispered, “Rock me Joe,” and just continue on nonchalantly.
+As I write this, I think I should have walked up right behind him while he was making out with the brick wall and whispered, “Rock me, Joe,” and just continued on nonchalantly.
 I don’t really know.
 It would have made for a much better story than this one.
 What would you have said?

 I still feel like a derp thinking about this.
 I will remember it forever.

-Sorry I bothered you Joey, thank you so much for a great show.
+Sorry, I bothered you, Joey, thank you so much for a great show.

 A playlist featuring Pixies